Charter of the Australia-ASEAN Council

 5.7 Provided there are at least five members, including the Chair and ex officio member, the Board will be able to operate notwithstanding other vacancies.

 5.8 The Board does not have a legal identity separate to that of DFAT.
 The Board cannot, therefore, enter into contracts, incur debts or spend funds.
-To meet Government accountability requirements, the First Assistant Secretary of the South-East Asia Maritime Division or other relevant financial delegate of DFAT, will have responsibility for approving the expenditure of funds, the engagement of consultants and entering into contracts and agreements by DFAT for the performance of the activities mandated by the Council's Business Plan and for other matters related to the carrying out of the Council's purposes.
+To meet Government accountability requirements, the responsible First Assistant Secretary or other relevant financial delegate of DFAT, will have responsibility for approving the expenditure of funds, the engagement of consultants and entering into contracts and agreements by DFAT for the performance of the activities mandated by the Council's Business Plan and for other matters related to the carrying out of the Council's purposes.

 6.1 The Council will: